mehzabin-haque/hardhat-fullstack-boilerplate/README.md

     * ```cp .env.example .env```
   * Windows
     * ```copy .env.example .env```
-- Set the env variable in `.env` file:
+- Set the env variable in `.env` file on root level and on `frontend` folder:

 Variable descriptions: